Cybersecurity Threats: Everything you Need to Know

-Cyber security threats are growing in frequency, diversity and complexity.
-Get a quick, up-to-date review of 21 cyber security threats and how to gain the information you need to prevent data breaches and bolster your information security.
+Cybersecurity threats continue to grow and evolve in frequency, vector, and complexity.
+Get a quick, up-to-date review of 21 cybersecurity threats and how to gain the information you need to prevent data breaches and bolster your information security.

 - Using threat intelligence for threat prevention

 - Using UEBA and SOAR to mitigate information security threats

 What are information security threats?
 The MITRE threat model

 Cybersecurity threats reflect the risk of experiencing a cyberattack.
 A cyberattack is an intentional and malicious effort by an organization or an individual to breach the systems of another organization or individual.
 The attacker’s motives may include information theft, financial gain, espionage, or sabotage.

 Because the number of cyberthreats is growing rapidly, it is impossible for organizations to prepare for all of them.
 To help prioritize cybersecurity efforts, MITRE developed its Threat Assessment and Remediation Analysis (TARA) with a very clear Tactics, Techniques, and Procedure (TTP) analysis.